Women in Hinduism: Shastras and Smritis

 Arthashastra, in chapter 1.21 describes women who had received military education and served to protect the king; the text also mentions female artisans, mendicants, and women who were wandering ascetics.
+Arthashastra also describes the purpose of a woman in life to be providing a male heir for her husband's lineage.

 One of the most studied about the position of women in medieval Hindu society has been a now contested Calcutta manuscript of Manusmriti.
-The text preaches chastity to widows such as in verses 5.158-5.160.
-In verses 2.67-2.69 and 5.148-5.155, Manusmriti preaches that as a girl, she should obey and seek protection of her father, as a young woman her husband, and as a widow her son; and that a woman should always worship her husband as a god.
+The text preaches chastity to widows such as in verses 5.158–5.160.
+In verses 2.67–2.69 and 5.148–5.155, Manusmriti preaches that as a girl, she should respect and seek protection of her father, as a young woman her husband, and as a widow her son and should receive the same respect from them as well, and that a woman should always worship her husband as a god and vice-versa.

 In other verses, Manusmriti respects and safeguards women rights.
-Manusmriti in verses 3.55-3.56, for example, declares that "women must be honored and adorned", and "where women are revered, there the gods rejoice; but where they are not, no sacred rite bears any fruit".
-Elsewhere, in verses 5.147-5.148, states Olivelle, the text declares, "a woman must never seek to live independently".
+Manusmriti in verses 3.55–3.56, for example, declares that "women must be honored and adorned", and "where women are revered, there the gods rejoice; but where they are not, no sacred rite bears any fruit".
+Elsewhere, in verses 5.147–5.148, states Olivelle, the text declares, "a woman must never seek to live independently".

+During the inter-imperial interregnum between the Mauryas and the Guptas, the status of women in Hinduism declined.
+An upper-caste Hindu man was expected to marry and have sons at the appropriate stages of life (Āśrama) and could not remain celibate throughout his life, unlike in religions such as Jainism or Buddhism.

+The Laws of Manu declared that a woman was always dependent, approved of child brides, decreased their property rights, prohibited widow remarriage and imposed restrictions on the sexuality of women due to their “promiscuous and vicious nature.”
+Manu described different types of marriages and ranked them by prestige.
+Notably, the “love marriage” was ranked only above the forced-abduction form of marriage, which also included the killing of the bride’s family, which was allowed by Manu for the Kshatriya class.
+The positions laid down by Manu remain relevant in Hinduism and India today, where child marriage, dowry, and forced marriages persist.

 Divorce

-The text declares that a marriage cannot be dissolved by a woman or a man, in verse 8.101-8.102.
+The text declares that a marriage cannot be dissolved by a woman or a man, in verse 8.101–8.102.
 Yet, the text, in other sections, allows either to dissolve the marriage.
-For example, verses 9.72-9.81 allow the man or the woman to get out of a fraudulent marriage or an abusive marriage, and remarry; the text also provides legal means for a woman to remarry when her husband has been missing or has abandoned her.
+For example, verses 9.72–9.81 allow the man or the woman to get out of a fraudulent marriage or an abusive marriage, and remarry; the text also provides legal means for a woman to remarry when her husband has been missing or has abandoned her.